flatlayer/flatlayer/docs/field-selection.md

 ## Overview

-The Field Selection feature in Flatlayer CMS allows API consumers to specify exactly which fields they want to retrieve and how they want those fields formatted.
-This powerful functionality enables clients to request only the data they need, in the format they prefer, potentially reducing payload size and improving application performance.
+The Field Selection feature in Flatlayer CMS allows API consumers to specify exactly which fields they want to retrieve from the content entries.
+This functionality enables clients to request only the data they need, potentially reducing payload size and improving application performance.

 ## Basic Structure